Solar Reflected Dark Matter under the Influence of a Dark Magnetic Field: Solar Dark Magnetic Field

 \section{Solar Dark Magnetic Field}

 It is commonly believed that the magnetic field of the Sun is generated by the solar dynamo mechanism in the interior~\cite{Parker1955a,Parker1955b}.
-Traditionally, this is suspected to be closely related to certain plasma motion patterns in a thin layer called tachocline (thickness $\sim 0.04 R_\odot$) with a radius around $R_{\text{tac}}\approx0.7R_\odot$~\cite{Strugarek2011tacho,Charbonneau2014}.
+Traditionally, this is suspected to be closely related to certain plasma motion patterns in a thin layer called the tachocline (thickness $\sim 0.04 R_\odot$) with a radius around $R_{\text{tac}}\approx0.7R_\odot$~\cite{Strugarek2011tacho,Charbonneau2014}.
 Recently, new studies suggest that the solar dynamo may originate just below the surface~\cite{vasil2024solar}.
 The detailed mechanism of magnetic field generation is beyond the scope of this paper.
-To highlight the main idea of dark magnetic field deflection and give a qualitative estimation, we neglect the small structure eddies and begin with a simple model, assuming there is a thin layer of electric current circling around the Sun in the tachocline region:
+To highlight the main idea of dark magnetic field deflection and give a qualitative estimation, we neglect the small structure eddies and extreme values.
+We begin with a simple model, assuming there is a thin layer of electric current circling around the Sun in the tachocline region:

 Here we choose the Gaussian thickness of the current layer to be $\sigma_{\text{tac}}=0.02R_\odot$.
-This will generate a dipole magnetic field outside tachocline:
+This will generate a dipole magnetic field outside the tachocline:

-assuming that the magnetic field fits the observed average value on the surface, $2\mathfrak{m}/4\pi R_\odot^3\sim 0.4\,\text{G}$~\cite{howard1974studies}.
-This seems to be a strong assumption, but since the DM particles come from all directions, the averaging effect will cause the reflected flux to be irrelevant to the angular distribution of the dark magnetic field, and only the average magnitude at different radius is important.
-Therefore, this simple model is enough for illustrating the idea qualitatively.
+The Sun's surface magnetic field strength may vary according to solar activities and small-scale features on the surface.
+In some situations, the magnetic field in the photosphere can be as large as kG~\cite{Velez:2008wu}.
+The author of Ref.~\cite{HighMagneticField} suggests that helioseismology evidence indicates thin layers of $\sim$kG magnetic fields near the surface.
+However, an extremely high magnetic field exists only at a specific place and/or at a specific time.
+Since we are considering a large-scale process and modeling the solar magnetic field as a dipole field, the only relevant value is the Solar Mean Magnetic Field (SMMF).
+We assume that the magnetic field fits the observed SMMF average value on the surface.
+The value of SMMF varies in different estimations~\cite{howard1974studies,SMMF2018,SMMF}, and we choose the value $0.4\,\text{G}$ from Ref.~\cite{howard1974studies} in this paper.
+Therefore, $2\mathfrak{m}/4\pi R_\odot^3\sim 0.4\,\text{G}$.
+This seems to be a strong assumption, but since the DM particles come from all directions, the averaging effect will cause the reflected flux to be irrelevant to the angular distribution of the dark magnetic field, and only the average magnitude at different radii is important.
+Therefore, this simple model is enough to illustrate the idea qualitatively.